hdtodd/RPiTempLogger/README.md

 ### Testing

 Run as `./RPiTempLogger` to test the program.
-It starts by sampling an printing the temperature and adding the sample data to the sqlite3 database; it repeats that (every 5 minutes, by default) until terminated.
+It starts by sampling and printing the temperature and adding the sample data to the sqlite3 database; it repeats that (every 5 minutes, by default) until terminated.
 Run as `./RPiTempLogger &` to run detached, which it will do until a reboot.
 Do `sudo make install` to install RPiTempLogger as a service that starts at boot time under systemd  (see variation above for openSUSE install).
 Or include the command `/usr/local/bin/RPiTempLogger` in a startup script to run as daemon automatically whenever the system is rebooted.

 ### Routine Operation and Displaying Data